Where to Begin

 Blockchain technology is a one way street without red lights – the chain is growing continuously and can not be rolled back.
 A transaction is knit into the fabric of the ledger, and once it’s sent, it’s gone.
 Whether they happen as a result of a phishing scam, a misunderstanding about the way blockchains work, or a wrong address entered by accident, ‘wrong’ transactions can’t be frozen or reversed, by anyone.

 So, crypto security is heavy on prevention.
 This collection of tips on avoiding phishing is a good start, and there is a handy Security Memo at the end of this article.
-This piece provides a nice visual explanation about why some wallet access methods are safer than others.
+This piece talks about the most frequent issues handled by MEW support – all of them very preventable.
 Really, there is plenty of information out there about best crypto safety practices, the trick is to actually read it before jumping in…

 If non-custodial, decentralized solutions are so scary and labor-intensive, with no one to help you fix mistakes, perhaps a traditional centralized approach is best?
 It’s really a matter of personal choice.